 The multi-level car park will be constructed on the south-west corner of the hospital campus, on the corner of Loganlea and Armstrong Roads.
-This area is currently used for staff parking.
+This area was previously used for staff parking.

 There will be minimal impact to patient and visitor parking as a result of the multi-level car park construction.
 During construction, patients and visitors will continue to be able to park in designated areas at the front of the hospital and underneath the main hospital building (Building 3).
 There will be no changes to pick-up and drop-off zones.

 There may be some changes to traffic and pedestrian flows in and around the hospital site.
 These changes will be clearly signed.

 As an eight-storey building, we were mindful of the need to create a visually appealing exterior for the multi-level car park.
 We engaged with more than 1400 community members, as well as Logan City Council, cultural groups and hospital staff to co-design the façade.

 Once the car park is open, as with all large hospitals in South East Queensland, there will be a cost for parking on the Logan Hospital site.
 There will be concessions for eligible patients, such as those who attend the hospital frequently.

-The car park will be owned and operated by the Queensland Government and not a private operator.
+The car park will be owned and operated by Logan Hospital and not a private operator.
 Car park tariffs will pay for the capital repayments, operations, maintenance and improvements of the car parks.
 The focus on tariffs is cost recovery and not profit making.

-The new multi-level car park will incorporate accessible design features that meet Australian Standards, including disabled bays and appropriate walkways to the hospital buildings.
+The new multi-level car park will incorporate accessible design features that meet Australian Standards, including disabled bays and an elevated linkway leading directly into the main hospital buildings.

 The safety of our patients, visitors and staff is our number one priority.
 The new car park will feature several safety features including: